-We started work in Honduras in 2005, invited by the German the Rio Platano Biosphere Reserve about Maya Nut.
+We started work in Honduras in 2005, invited by the German Development Agency (GIZ) to work in the Rio Platano Biosphere Reserve.
 Maya Nut is called Masica, Ojoche or Pisba waihka in Honduras.

 Since 2005 we have trained more than 200 ladino, Chorti, Pech, Miskito and Tahwaka communities in Honduras, in the departments of Olancho, Atlantida, Copan, Choluteca, Lempira, Gracias a Dios, Santa Barbara, El Paraiso y Colon.